asilva87/chamaeleo-app-task/README.md

 ### Things to note

+- No routing was used because it's a very simple app.
 - Several check ins can be done without internet connection.
 Upon reconnection, they will all be "sent" to the "API".
 - When the connection is back, the **success** animation is displayed to show the user that check in logs have been sent.
 - By default, the app gets initialised with the "internet connection" turned on.
 So any pending logs in the local storage will be "sent" to the "API" and the user will see the **success** animation.